-- Pakistan has consistently been one of the states worst impacted by explosive violence
+- Pakistan has been the fourth worst-affected state by explosive violence over the past decade

-- 92% of the civilian deaths and injuries occurred when explosive violence was used in a populated area
+- 93% of civilian deaths and injuries occurred when explosive violence was used in a populated area

-- 2013 was the worst year in this period for civilian deaths and injuries from explosive violence in Pakistan
+- 2013 was the worst year in this period for civilian casualties in Pakistan, with AOAV recording 4,274 deaths and injuries from explosive violence

 In the first three years of the AOAV Explosive Violence Monitor, Pakistan continually ranked amongst the top three worst-affected countries by explosive violence.
-The first Explosive Violence Monitor in 2011, recorded 3,292 civilian deaths and injuries in Pakistan over the course of the year.
+The first Explosive Violence Monitor in 2011, recorded 3,277 civilian deaths and injuries in Pakistan over the course of the year.
 As a result, AOAV cited Pakistan as the world’s second most dangerous country for civilians, behind Iraq.
-The following year, there was little change in the levels of explosive violence in Pakistan, with the 2012 Explosive Violence Monitor recording 420 incidences of explosive violence resulting in 3,287 civilian casualties.
-However, due to a stark rise in the levels of violence and civilian harm recorded in Syria that year, Pakistan was recorded as the world’s third most-affected country by AOAV.
+The following year there was little change in the levels of explosive violence in Pakistan, with the 2012 Monitor recording 420 incidences of explosive violence resulting in 3,287 civilian casualties.
+However, due to a stark rise in the levels of violence and civilian harm recorded in Syria that year, Pakistan was cited as the world’s third worst-affected country by AOAV.

-Following the high levels of violence in 2013, civilian casualties fell in Pakistan in both 2014 and again in 2015, when, for the first time, AOAV did not rank Pakistan amongst the five countries most affected by explosive violence.
-Despite this fall, over the first five years of the Explosive Violence Monitor, AOAV recorded a total of 21,397 deaths and injuries caused by explosive violence in Pakistan, 67% of which were civilians.
+Following the high levels of violence in 2013, civilian casualties fell in Pakistan in both 2014 and again in 2015, when, for the first time, AOAV did not cite Pakistan amongst the five countries worst-affected by explosive violence.
+Despite this fall, over the first five years of the Explosive Violence Monitor, AOAV recorded a total of 21,395 deaths and injuries caused by explosive violence in Pakistan, 67% of which were civilians.
 Most of these attacks were perpetrated by various groups which emerged out of, or were affiliated with, the original Afghan Taliban, or by the Balochistan insurgency, which continually harmed Pakistani security in the first half of the decade.

 Although the 2016 Explosive Violence Monitor recorded a small rise in the number of civilian casualties in Pakistan, the country remained the sixth worst-affected country from explosive violence.
-However, a sharp rise in the number of civilian deaths and injuries the following year, meant that Pakistan was once again ranked amongst the five most dangerous countries in which to be a civilian in the 2017 Explosive Violence Monitor.
-In 2017, AOAV recorded 2,255 civilian casualties in the country, representing a 51% rise from the previous year.
+However, a sharp rise in the number of civilian deaths and injuries the following year, meant that Pakistan was once again cited amongst the five most-dangerous countries in which to be a civilian in the 2017 Monitor.
+In 2017, AOAV recorded 2,255 civilian casualties in the country, representing a 50% rise from the previous year.

 10 years on: the US’ covert drone campaign in Pakistan